CytOpT: Optimal Transport with Domain Adaptation for Interpreting Flow Cytometry data: Mathematical framework

 Let us consider $X_1^s,...,X_I^s$ the cytometry measurements from a first biological sample that is referred to as the source sample or source observations.
 The distribution of the source sample is modeled by a mixture of $K$ distributions: $\alpha = \sum_{k=1}^K \rho_k \alpha_k$, where each term of the mixture corresponds to the cytometry measurements of one type of cell.
 For instance, $\alpha_k$ represents the underlying distribution behind the cytometry measurements of the CD4 effector T cells that are in the biological sample.
 The weights $\rho \in \Sigma_K$ are coefficients lying in the probability simplex $\Sigma_K = \{h \in \mathbb{R}_{+}^K ~:~ \sum_{k=1}^K h_k = 1\}$, and $\rho_k$ represents the proportion of one cell sub-type among all the cells found in the sample.

-We also consider a second set of cytometry measurements $X_1^t,...,X_J^t$ that is referred to as the target sample or source observations, and that corresponds to a second biological sample that may come from another patient or a cytometry analysis performed in a different laboratory.
+We also consider a second set of cytometry measurements $X_1^t,...,X_J^t$ that is referred to as the target sample or target observations, and that corresponds to a second biological sample that may come from another patient or a cytometry analysis performed in a different laboratory.
 We assume that the underlying distribution of the the target observations is another mixture of $K$ distributions: $\beta = \sum_{k=1}^K \pi_k \beta_k$, where $\pi \in \Sigma_K$ represents the {\it} unknown class proportions and $\beta_k$ corresponds to the distribution of the $k^{\text{th}}$ cell population.
 Note that, in the framework of flow cytometry, we cannot make the assumption that $\alpha_k = \beta_k$, neither that $\rho_k = \pi_k$.
 Indeed, $\rho$ could differ from $\pi$ due to biological differences.
-For instance if the source sample comes from a healthy patient and the target sample comes from a sick patient, it is likely that $\pi$ will feature significant difference from $\rho$.
-Moreover, between each component $\beta_k$ and $\alpha_k$ there could be a difference (e.g.\ location shift) due to the technical variability of the cytometry measurements.
+For instance if the source sample comes from a healthy patient and the target sample comes from a sick patient, $\pi$ may feature significant differences from $\rho$.
+Moreover, technical variability of cytometry measurements could induce differences (e.g.\ location shift) between each component $\alpha_k$ and $\beta_k$ whereas these two distributions represent the same biological phenomenon.

 These potential differences between the distributions of two flow cytometry measurements make the development of supervised methods to infer the unknown proportions $\pi$ in the target data from those of the source data a difficult task.
 In this work, we rely on the geometric properties of the Wasserstein distance to handle the differences between samples that are due to technical reasons or inter-variability between healthy and sick patients.